 \section{Introduction}

-Many conditional heteroscedastic models have been proposed to capture the time-varying volatility of financial and economic time series, and among them, the autoregressive conditional heteroscedastic (ARCH) and generalized autoregressive conditional heteroscedastic (GARCH) models \citep{Engle1982,Bollerslev1986} are very popular examples.
-However, the conditional mean and conditional heteroscedasticity usually appear simultaneously in time series, and ignoring the specification of the conditional mean can lead to inaccurate inference for the volatility \citep{Li_Ling_McAleer2002}.
+Many conditional heteroscedastic models have been proposed to capture the time-varying volatility of financial and economic time series, with the autoregressive conditional heteroscedastic (ARCH) and generalized autoregressive conditional heteroscedastic (GARCH) models proving popular \citep{Engle1982,Bollerslev1986}.
+However, the conditional mean and conditional heteroscedasticity usually appear simultaneously in time series, and ignoring the conditional mean can lead to an inaccurate inference for the volatility \citep*{Li_Ling_McAleer2002}.
 Therefore, it is of vital importance to jointly model the conditional mean and volatility.
-As a specification for this purpose, the linear double autoregressive (DAR) model is proposed by \cite{Zhu2018_LDAR}.
-It has the form of
+The linear double autoregressive (DAR) model was proposed by \cite*{Zhu2018_LDAR} for this purpose, having the form

 where $\omega>0$, $\beta_i\geq 0$ for $1\leq i\leq p$, and $\{\eta_t\}$ are independent and identically distributed ($i.i.d.$) random variables.
-Model \eqref{LDAR} assumes a linear structure for the conditional standard deviation, which makes it less sensitive to extreme values and thus can lead to more robust inference than models with linear structure for the conditional variance; see also \cite{Taylor2008}, \cite{Xiao_Koenker2009} and \cite{Zhu2018_LDAR}.
-Model \eqref{LDAR} has a novel property that it enjoys a larger parameter space than AR and AR-ARCH models.
-For example, with $p=1$ it can be stationary even if $|\alpha_1|>1$, which is impossible for AR and AR-ARCH models.
+Model \eqref{LDAR} assumes a linear structure for the conditional standard deviation, which makes it less sensitive to extreme values, thus leading to a more robust inference than those form models with a linear structure for the conditional variance; see also \cite{Taylor2008} and \cite{Xiao_Koenker2009}.
+Model \eqref{LDAR} has a novel property that it enjoys a larger parameter space than those of the AR and AR-ARCH models \citep*{Zhu2018_LDAR}.
+For example, with $p=1$, it can be stationary, even if $|\alpha_1|>1$, which is impossible for causal AR and AR-ARCH models.